AlphaPow is a natural supplement that’s marketed

 AlphaPow did work for me, though not quite as spectacularly as the advertising would suggest.
 Yes, it helped me get a good erection, which was good.

 But it wasn’t without side effects.
 Admittedly, I could tolerate them, and I’ve had worse with some generic Sildenafil.
 But it’s important to be aware that it might cause some discomfort.

 So would I recommend it?
-Well, probably only if you don’t mind experimenting with low cost over the counter products, and don’t want to take recognized medication.
+Only if you don’t mind experimenting with low cost over the counter products, and don’t want to take recognized medication.

 Just be aware there’s limited information about who’s behind AlphaPow, and how it’s made.
 That doesn’t mean it’s definitely bad, just that there’s a risk involved.

 Where to buy

-Have a read of my other articles about erectile dysfunction for reviews of other pills, as well as tips and advice about the problem.
+Have a read of my other ED articles for reviews of other pills, as well as tips and advice about the problem.